Illinois Compiled Statutes

 (from Ch.
 48, par.
 138.14)

-secretary, and arbitrators and shall employ such
+secretary and shall employ such

 assistants and clerical help as may be necessary.
 Arbitrators shall be appointed pursuant to this Section, notwithstanding any provision of the Personnel Code.